 - North Garden Ministries serves hot lunches and breakfast, has formula for babies, and other grocery items.

 - St. Paul's is a regional church in Charlottesville.
 The number is 434-979-6354.

 Find other resources to try.
-Whether it is pantry or SNAP food stamps, there are many food banks in Albemarle County.
+Whether it is pantry or SNAP food stamps, there are many free food banks in Albemarle County.

 Government benefits also help tackle hunger.
 Thousands of families are qualified for food stamps but do not know it or do not apply.
 Social workers help families understand the application process and apply.
 Learn more on SNAP food stamp assistance.